GitBucket: The Lightweight, Self-Hosted GitHub Clone

 Self-Hosted Only: There is no official SaaS version.
 You are responsible for hosting, maintaining, backing up, and securing your instance.

 Limited Feature Set: Lacks the advanced features of larger platforms, such as package registries, advanced security scanning (SAST/DAST), or sophisticated project management tools (epics, roadmaps).
+That said, this gap has narrowed somewhat — recent releases added enhanced branch protection and SHA-256 webhook signatures, so core security-adjacent workflows have improved even if the bigger platform features remain absent.

 Smaller Community and Ecosystem: While active, the community is much smaller than GitHub’s or GitLab’s, meaning fewer integrations and community-provided resources.